PAST ISCF NEWS FOR

 First time IKF & ISCF Promoter Donald Mayeaux hosted his first IKF & ISCF Sanctioned event, "4th Annual Battle At The Jambaloya Capitol" this past Saturday, June 24th at the St. Amant High School Gym in Gonzales, Louisiana, USA.
 Approximately 5 to 600 fans were in attendance for the 9 bout fight card.
 The only "Hick-Up" for the event was when a severe thunder storm moved through the area causing the venue to lose power.
 This outage put the show two hours behind and hurt attendance but after the delay, those still in there were all ready to "Bring It ON!"
 Here are the nights results below.

-1. Bantamweight Kickboxing
+1. IKF Bantamweight Kickboxing

 Nick Geautreau vs Brantley Wilson